Hello! I'm Bobbu Abadeer Senior Design Wizard

 • Scrum ceremony engagement.

-Phase 3 - Delivering the right solution
+Delivering the right solution

 After exhaustive research and design cycles, we had solutions that needed building.
 Fortunately, we had been able to bring the development teams along for much of the design process, including their feedback to reduce the difficulty of the handover.
 But even tighter collaboration was necessary to get the approved designs built.
 We needed to make sure that what was delivered was correctly communicated, but also that it would be released in a way that made coherent sense.
 We did this mainly through: